Prognostic factors in canine appendicular osteosarcoma – a meta-analysis

 <7 and >10

-Survival data of dogs with osteosarcoma coded as continuous data
+Survival data on age of dogs with osteosarcoma coded as continuous data

 HR (95 % CI)